 Let me recommend Margot Lurie’s fine assessment of Wouk’s Marjorie Morningstar, which delves helpfully into the story’s ethnic content.
 In the book Marjorie anglicized her name for the stage, and actively attempts to erase her Jewish-ness.
 The movie’s Marjorie isn’t so direct, and ‘Morningstar’ becomes a pet name given her by Noel.
 We see that Marjorie’s family is devout, but not Orthodox; the background is made clear when the movie begins with the younger brother’s bar mitzvah.
 Pactically everybody we meet is Jewish.
 Marjorie’s problems do not include becoming involved with anybody outside the faith, which makes more sense for a story set in the 1930s.
 Noel calls Marjorie a ‘Shirley,’ which I didn’t know was a pejorative term for a Jewish woman aiming for a comfortable traditional marriage.
 Although the movie doesn’t downplay the Jewish aspect, it hasn’t much to say about it either.
 One lame addition is to make Marjorie’s uncle into a ‘cute’ guest role for vaudevillian Ed Wynn.
 His Uncle Samson apparently goes to work at South Wind to keep an eye on Marjorie.
 Without explanation, he performs some clowning in one of the resort’s outdoor pageants.
 Wynn is fine but the sidebar is a distraction, and its conclusion is a cliché that falls flat.

 Old Hollywood was of course nervous about the issue of Jewishness, even as its films presented a wide range of negative and positive stereotypes.
-Even the ‘important’ social issue film Gentleman’s Agreement fails, because both its hero and the audience has an out: the main character really isn’t Jewish.
-And films set wholly inside the Jewish culture were uncommon because American consensus culture preferred to push the good public relations myth of the Melting Pot.
-Marjorie Morningstar dumps its negative Jewish vibe into one character, Georg Tobias’s Maxwell Greech, the stingy manager of South Wind, who is continually ejecting non-paying freeloaders.
+Even the ‘important’ social issue film Gentleman’s Agreement fails, because both its hero and the audience have an out: the main character really isn’t Jewish.
+And films set wholly inside the Jewish culture were uncommon because American consensus culture preferred to push the public relations myth of the Melting Pot.
+Marjorie Morningstar dumps its negative Jewish vibe into one character, George Tobias’s Maxwell Greech, the stingy manager of South Wind, who is continually ejecting non-paying freeloaders.
 In the 1930s, a guy like this would be an old-country grouch, like the sidewalk grocer in King Kong who tries to arrest Fay Wray.
 I don’t know what he’s doing here.

-In format terms this is a show biz success drama, albeit one in which neither lover becomes a star.
+In format this is a show biz success drama, albeit one in which neither lover becomes a star.
 The big problem is Gene Kelly’s Noel Airman, who we first see producing South Wind’s bush league entertainment.
 Noel dances beautifully, directs with élan and has personality to spare, and is in every way indistinguishable from the multi-talented Gene Kelly we already know.
 Since nobody tells us that Noel is supposed to be a mediocre non-achiever, we’re not ready for his play to be a dismal failure.
 Is this a case of toxic bad casting?
 Kelly is of course delightful in his musicals, playing bright and superficial.
 He is sometimes an unconvincing drag in dramas, when trying to play self-destructive pessimism.

 The worst scene in Morningstar is so bad that we want to avert our eyes.
 Noel tells off a trio of casual investors, for nothing more than some innocent remarks about their desire for a lightweight and cheerful show.
 His abusive tirade goes ballistic, ending with him screaming in tears about their assault on his genius.
 It’s awful, embarrassing, dreadful.
 The effect is like throwing salt on a snail — the movie practically curls up and dies, right on the spot.